Investment Office · · 19 min read

 Founders who walk successfully typically share certain characteristics.
 They defined their walk-away points before negotiations began and refer back to them when emotions run high.
 They maintained their business performance throughout the process, so walking away doesn't feel like stepping off a cliff.
 They involve advisors in the decision rather than announcing it after the fact.
 And they frame the exit professionally, preserving relationships for potential future discussions.

-Founders who regretted walking often acted from fatigue rather than analysis.
+Founders who regret walking often acted from fatigue rather than analysis.
 They confused difficult negotiations with bad-faith dealing.
 They had unrealistic expectations about alternatives and discovered that the market was less favourable than they had imagined.
 Or they walked too early, before fully exploring whether concerns could be addressed through restructured terms.

-The advisors' role is to provide pattern recognition you don't have.
+Advisors' role is to provide pattern recognition you don't have.
 They've seen dozens or hundreds of deals.
 They know what normal friction looks like versus what predicts post-closing problems.
 They can tell you when your concerns are justified and when you're letting fatigue distort your judgment.

 Setting Your Walk-Away Point